What you should know about bradykinesia

-While it can happen with other conditions, it is most often associated with Parkinson's disease and is one of the main symptoms doctors use to diagnose the disease.
+While bradykinesia can be a symptom of many medical conditions, it is most often associated with Parkinson's disease.
+This is one of the main symptoms that a doctor will use to diagnose the disease.

 - The most obvious symptom is unusually slow movements and reflexes.